 Fatal familial insomnia (FFI) is a remarkably rare and invariably fatal inherited neurodegenerative prion disease.
-The mode of inheritance of this disease is autosomal dominant and involves the mutation of the PRNP gene.
-Aggressively progressive insomnia, with subsequent autonomic (tachycardia, hyperhidrosis, hypertension), cognitive (short-term memory and attentional deficits), motor system (balance problems) and endocrine dysfunction are a hallmark of the disease.
+The mode of inheritance of this disease is autosomal dominant and involves the mutation of the prion protein (PRNP) gene.
+Aggressively progressive insomnia, with subsequent autonomic (tachycardia, hyperhidrosis, hypertension), cognitive (short-term memory and attentional deficits), motor system (balance problems), and endocrine dysfunction are a hallmark of the disease.
 The disease is currently incurable and has a mean course of 18 months, ultimately leading to death.
 The earliest description of the disease dates back to 1765 with a report of an Italian gentleman having symptoms suggestive of FFI.

 The cause of FFI has been identified as an autosomal dominant mutation at the codon 178 of the PRNP gene, located on the short (p) arm of chromosome 20 at position p13 responsible for making the prion protein PrPC.